Last updated on October 29th, 2022

 65. All the trees in the French capital, Paris, are measured and referenced.
 There are 470,000 of them.

-66. There is only one stop light in the entire city of Paris and 1784 bakeries.
+66. In the entire city of Paris there are 1784 bakeries.

 67. France also hosts one of the four Grand Slam tennis championships.
 The French Open is held every year in Paris.